 - health information about other family members where this is relevant to the risk we’re covering when we arrange a policy or when we handle a claim.

 2. Personal Information We Collect and How it is Used

 Sources of Personal Information

-We obtain Personal Information directly from you, including from application and claims forms that you complete, communications between us, your participation in promotions and market research, and your use of our apps and websites and details from the devices you use to interact with our apps and websites.
-Where you are a member on a health policy, we obtain Personal Information from the person who took out the policy (e.g. your spouse) and where you are covered under a corporate health policy, we will obtain information from your employer.
+We obtain Personal Information directly from you, including from application and claims forms that you complete, communications between us, your participation in promotions and market research, as well as your use of our apps and websites and details from the devices you use to interact with our apps and websites.
+At claims stage we can accept information about the claim from you, your next of kin, your legal representative or another relative and we may need to verify the information provided.
+Where the policy is under trust we may receive Personal Information from appointed trustees.

 We may also obtain Personal Information from third parties, including the following:

-- Insurance brokers or financial advisers, where you have purchased a product through one of these third parties;
+- Insurance brokers, financial advisers or one of our business or estate agency partners, where you have purchased a product through one of these third parties;

-- Third parties relevant to your product or claim, e.g. other insurers, brokers, claims handlers, assistance providers, legal advisers and experts;
+- Third parties relevant to your product or claim, including other insurers, brokers and advisers;

 - Healthcare providers and medical practitioners;

 - Aviva group companies who may provide information in relation to other products you hold, previous claims, policies or quotes;